Get insider access

 7.1 Rears

-The Roku Streambar has poor surrounds performance.
+This bar has poor surrounds performance.
 It has to downmix this content into stereo to play it, which doesn't sound as immersive as a setup with dedicated satellite speakers.
-Audio seems like it's coming from in front of you rather than from speakers placed all around you.
-You can always add on separate satellites if you want to improve its surround sound.
+When you watch movies like Ford v Ferrari (2019), you don't get the sense of cars driving past you during race scenes.
+Instead, sound effects are concentrated in the space in front of you.
+You can always add on separate satellites if you want to improve this bar's surround sound, though.

 Sound